Red Switch Mechanical Keyboard: The Ultimate Guide

 Is a red switch mechanical keyboard good for typing?

-Yes, it can be excellent for typing, especially if you prioritize speed and a light touch.
-However, if you rely on tactile feedback to know a key has been registered, you might prefer brown switches.
+Yes, a red switch mechanical keyboard can be excellent for typing, especially for those who prioritize speed and a light touch.
+However, typists who rely on tactile feedback to confirm a keypress might prefer brown switches for their distinct bump.

 Are red switches truly silent?